kotcity/kotcity/README.md

 ## Community

 If you get stuck or want to suggest suggestions, you can discuss it in [our topic on Simtropolis](https://community.simtropolis.com/forums/topic/74899-announcement-kotcity-an-open-source-city-simulator/ "Our topic on Simtropolis").
 Chat with the developers at https://gitter.im/kotcity/Lobby.
+You can also contact the project team by sending an email to kotcity at zoho dot com.

 ## Contribution

-You can contribute buildings (see assets directory), ideas for the game, help with art and so on by creating issues or fork the repo and start to make pull requests.
+Please refer to CONTRIBUTING.md file for more information.

 ## License